-How to Grind Coffee Beans Without a Grinder: 6 Simple Ways
+How to Grind Coffee Beans Without a Grinder: 6 Simple Ways (with your hands)

 Grinding whole-bean coffee right before brewing ensures freshness, reduces exposure to flavor-destroying oxygen and helps to protect the natural flavors of the coffee from becoming bland and stale.
 But what if you don’t have a grinder?
 How can you grind fresh beans every morning for that all-essential cup to start your day?

 With some simple kitchen tools and a little elbow grease, you can easily replicate the texture and consistency produced by a grinder without having to run out and buy one before breakfast.
 And even if it doesn’t brew the perfect cup, you are at least spared the shame of having to use pre-ground coffee or find a coffee shop.

 - Large butcher block, cutting board, or counter space, as beans have a tendency to fly

 - Plastic Ziploc bags or large parchment paper sheets

 - A selection of kitchen towels or paper towels to prevent scattering

 - Patience: grinding without a grinder is a labor-intensive process

 You might want to look at our coffee grind chart, but since this is a ‘how-to hack’ article on alternative ways to grind beans without a grinder, it’s going to be hard to get your grinds consistent enough.